blupi-games/planetblupi/README-user.md

 When you switch to an other application, the game is automatically paused.

+## Music

+The music is provided in OGG and MIDI formats.
+The OGG variant is prefered because the render is the same for all platforms.
+For purist fanboys, it's possible to enforce the MIDI variant by starting the game with the `--restore-midi` command line argument.
+Note that in this case, it's possible to lose some instruments, it depends of you system.

+If you want, you can overload all musics with yours by providing OGG or MIDI music files in your user directory.

+On Windows, type `%LOCALAPPDATA%\Epsitec SA\Planet Blupi` in the file browser, on macOS, look at `~/Library/Application Support/Epsitec SA/Planet Blupi`, and on Linux, look at `~/.local/share/Epsitec SA/Planet Blupi`.

+You can create a `music` sub-directory with your music.
+For example:
+`%LOCALAPPDATA%\Epsitec SA\Planet Blupi\music\music000.ogg`.

+Only 10 musics are supported: `music000` to `music009`.

 ## Epsitec SA

 _Planet Blupi_ is an original creation of [Epsitec SA][1].